How we'd pick the best airplane seat on any flight

 - Avoid the last 10 rows — you'll be among the last off, potentially missing tight connections

-Tall Passengers (6 feet+)
+Tall passengers (6 feet+)

 - Exit rows are your best friend